Eight held over Nairobi mall attack, al Shabaab issues new threat

 "Islam is against the killing of innocent people.
 Period.
 It is a crime," he said.
 He said the government should avoid persecuting Muslims as it seeks to identify those responsible.

-"Sometimes the way the state operates and the government operates creates radicalization," said Lethome.
+"Sometimes the way the state operates and the government operates creates radicalisation," said Lethome.
 He said he had heard reports of harassment of Muslims since the attack, but did not provide details.

 "WHITE WIDOW"